br45entei/JavaWebServer/README.txt

 Changelog: Added project to GitHub
-	Notes: The "JavaWebServer" and other classes as well are very large, as I need to work on orgainizing code into smaller approprialtely named classes and other misc. fixes.
+	Notes: The "JavaWebServer" and other classes as well are very large, as I need to work on orgainizing code into smaller appropriately named classes and other misc. fixes.